34306/tele-bot-ipa/README.md

 REDIS_DB=0
 REDIS_TIMEOUT=0.8
 ```
-For the USER_SESSION_STRING, you may need to use the `setup_telegram.py` to get the token, for the BOT token just chat with `@BotFather` in Telegram.
-For the Telegram API Hash thing just go to [https://my.telegram.org/apps](https://my.telegram.org/apps)
+- For the `USER_SESSION_STRING`, you may need to use the `setup_telegram.py` to get the token
+- For the BOT token just chat with `@BotFather` in Telegram
+- For the Telegram API Hash thing just go to [https://my.telegram.org/apps](https://my.telegram.org/apps)
+- You need to create a file backup channel and fill the channel ID into `BACKUP_CHANNEL_ID` for file saving and forwarding (file size larger than 2GB)

 5. Build project:
 ```bash